 Clicking on Not enough time spent on restudy will bring you to the Review Pace tab within session details, where you can see which questions on what words your student got incorrect.

-Dubious Minutes indicates sessions of very poor training.
+Dubious Minutes indicate sessions of very poor training.
 When we detect dubious behavior, the entire session is marked as dubious.
 A lack of engagement in part of a session affects the learning within the entire session.
 You can learn more about dubious minutes here.

 There are three reasons why a session is marked as dubious: